fectec/JohnDeereFPGA/README.md

   <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/25522978-cb10-46ce-a7e5-048a31f39717" alt = "Input interface" width="400" height="500"/>
 </p>

-On the other hand, the output processes from Gumnut differ from the previous ones only in the verification of the port_we_o signal, which must now be 1 because it is a write operation.
+On the contrary, the output processes from Gumnut differ from the previous ones only in the verification of the port_we_o signal, which must now be 1 because it is a write operation.

 When Gumnut performs an output through the respective instruction, it places a address signal that depends on what is to be output, either the TX data, the TX enable or the BCD code.